mahaveerkatighar/wireless-temperature-humidity-sensor/README.md

 # Wireless Temperature & Humidity Monitoring System

-A project that demonstrates a low-cost, wireless environmental monitoring system using ASK modulation. [cite: 54]
+A project that demonstrates a low-cost, wireless environmental monitoring system using ASK modulation.

 ---